Originally published in June 2020, this blog has been revised and expanded by Team JRNI to include new resources and information.

 Do Your Homework

-You’d be surprised by just how many people sign up for a coaching program without first shopping around.
-These programs, and especially finding the best ICF accredited coaching program can be a large investment, so research is important.
+You’d be surprised by just how many people sign up for a coaching training program without first shopping around.
+Friend, these programs can be a large investment so doing a little research is worthwhile.
 Devote enough time up front to searching for a program that meets your interests, schedule, and personality.

 Know the difference between due diligence and procrastination.
-Sometimes, it’s easy to say you’re researching when really, deep inside you DO know what you want… but something is holding you back.
+Sometimes, it’s easy to say you’re researching coach training programs when really, deep inside you DO know what you want… but something is holding you back.
 Most often that “something” is fear.

 Talk To Other Coaches

-There are also many coaching groups on social media platforms like Facebook.
-Join a few groups and get involved in the conversations.
-Ask about the ICF accredited coaching program others enrolled in or graduated from, and what training they would recommend.
+There are also many life coaching groups on social media platforms like Facebook.
+Consider joining a few online groups and getting involved in the conversations.
+Ask about what ICF accredited coaching program other people are enrolled in or have graduated from.
+Find out what trainings they would recommend.

-Remember your objective in talking to other coaches - it’s to have a better understanding of various coaching programs, and their reputations.
-When asking questions about training on social media, you may encounter people offering you cheap programs or coaching services.
+Your aim is to develp a better understanding of various coaching programs, and their reputations.
+When asking questions about training on social media, you may encounter people offering up cheap programs or coaching services.
 Nothing wrong with that!
 Just look into each offer carefully before signing up.
-There are also many coaches willing to help and point newcomers to the field in the right direction.
+If it sounds too good to be true, it probably is.
+There are plenty of life coaches willing to point newcomers to the field in the right direction... without selling you anything.

-Check The Instructors' Credentials
+Check Instructor Credentials

-Dig into the website and see if there’s a page dedicated to the instructors.
-Check if the trainers and coaches have a worthwhile background.
+Dig into the website and see if there’s a page dedicated to the faculty.
+Check if the trainers and coaches have strong expertise.
 If their educational background is readily available, especially the courses they have taken, that’s also helpful information to know.